appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/enterprise-store/index.md

   end
 ```

-#### How to Retrieve Your Enterprise Store Profile ID
+#### How to Retrieve Your Enterprise App Store Profile ID

 You can obtain your Enterprise App Store Profile ID from the profile settings or by using the @appcircle/cli.

 ##### Retrieving Profile ID from Enterprise App Store Profile Settings

-1. Navigate to your Enterprise Store Profile.
+1. Navigate to your Enterprise App Store Profile.
 2. Click to Settings button
 3. Copy the Profile ID
    <Screenshot url='https://cdn.appcircle.io/docs/assets/EAS-ProfileID-Copy.png' />

 ##### Retrieving Profile ID Using @appcircle/cli

-The upcoming command retrieves the complete list of Enterprise Store Profiles.
+The upcoming command retrieves the complete list of Enterprise App Store Profiles.

 ```bash
 appcircle enterprise-app-store profile list